iworks/fleet/readme.txt

 = 1.2.4 =
 * Changed default sort order in admin for persons.
+* Added option to auto-magically add a feature image to boat, based on image tags.
+By default it is turn off.

 = 1.2.3 =
 * Allow to turn on/off boat hull taxonomy.